 Sheena Morris, our certified childhood educator, brings Spirit Play to the elementary aged children; Spirit Play is a storytelling method based on the philosophy of Maria Montessori.
 Beautifully prepared materials express the story, and children have a variety of media with which to respond to it.
 The classes use a very stable structure to move from communal greeting and attending the story to intense individual work and a re-gathering of the group for closing ritual.
 Please find out more about Spirit Play methods and philosophy by following this link.
 Parents in this classroom will share the duties of assisting as Doorkeeper.

 Everyone in the Spirit Play classroom follows a covenant of behavior.
 Sometimes we slip out of our agreement, and the teacher will give individuals private time to think about the covenant and decide when they are ready to rejoin the community.

 - Treat everyone as they would like to be treated

 - Be nice to one another

 - Be respectful of the classroom and the things within it.

-Religious Education classes extend a bit longer than the worship services, so parents have chance to grab coffee and a quick word with other grown ups before joining the closing circle.
+Religious Education classes extend a bit longer than the worship services, to give kids plenty of unhurried time to do their individual work.
+The original classes which pioneered this style of religious education lasted three hours!
+Parents, take that chance to grab coffee and a quick word with other grown ups before joining the closing circle at 11:25.